chandupriya974-data/Cognevance_food_delivery_app_ux_design/Research/Research/Usability-Testing.md

 flow myself as a first-time user and reviewed the navigation, button visibility, information clarity, and checkout process.

+## Test Observations

+- The onboarding purpose was clear.
+- The Get Started button was easy to identify.
+- The home screen made it easy to search and find food or restaurants.
+- Restaurant and food information was understandable.
+- Add to cart and checkout actions where easy to identify.
+- The cart clearly displayed selected items and the total amount.
+- The checkout screen provided clear delivery and payment information.
+- Order confirmation and tracking information was clearly presented.

 ### User Feedback

 **Participant:** 1 participant